ltw-webdev-5/curriculum/lazy-loading-images.md

       In the code above we have three loops, each has a specific purpose and ties to the our image categories:

         1. The images in the first loop will always show.
-        2. The images in the second loop will show with or without Javascript, essentially they will also *always* show.
+        2. The images in the second loop will show with or without JavaScript, essentially they will also *always* show.
-        3. The images in the third loop will only show when the Javascript is triggered.
+        3. The images in the third loop will only show when the JavaScript is triggered.

         **Why bother having the second loop at all if they’re always going to show?** To help the page load faster.
-Most (almost all) browsers have Javascript enabled, so these images can be triggered later with Javascript.
-The page will load super quick, showing only the images in the first loop, then the Javascript will kick in and start downloading the rest—but our user will already have a nice, complete page.
+Most (almost all) browsers have JavaScript enabled, so these images can be triggered later with JavaScript.
+The page will load super quick, showing only the images in the first loop, then the JavaScript will kick in and start downloading the rest—but our user will already have a nice, complete page.

-  - title: "Lazy load non-critical images with Javascript"
+  - title: "Lazy load non-critical images with JavaScript"
     before: |
-      Now for a little titch of Javascript to make the whole thing work together.
+      Now for a little titch of JavaScript to make the whole thing work together.
     multi_code:
       - code_before: |
           First make a new JS file: `js/image-loader.js`

           *We’re not going to use jQuery for this code because it will just slow our website down.
-There’s so little Javascript that jQuery adds a massive, unnecessary overhead.*
+There’s so little JavaScript that jQuery adds a massive, unnecessary overhead.*
         code_lang: "js"
         code_file: "js/image-loader.js"
         code: |